mar-io/marioharveydotcom/content/fixed/about.md

 I find that I never stop [*learning*](https://github.com/mar-io) new things.

-I grew up in the Washington DC area and decided to move to Chicago because I love the city.
+I grew up in the Washington DC area and decided to move to Chicago because I love the architecture and lake.

-I tend to tinker *primarily* on systems engineering and cloud architecture problems utilizing [Amazon Web Services](https://aws.amazon.com/).
-Passionate about solutions that scale.
+I tend to tinker with systems engineering and cloud architecture problems utilizing [Amazon Web Services](https://aws.amazon.com/). __I'm passionate about solutions that scale__.

 My **first love** is [*music*](https://soundcloud.com/charmsnakes).
 Particularly... hip hop and house music.
-Yes, I've had some [pretty cool home studios](https://vimeo.com/18892572).
+And, yes, I've had some [pretty cool home studios](https://vimeo.com/18892572).

 [Analog synthesizers](https://www.moogmusic.com/legacy/moog-product-timeline) are cool.

-I enjoy philosophy and politics and, **for better or worse**, occasionally give my 2¢ on the subjects.
+I enjoy philosophy and politics and, **for better or worse**, occasionally give my 2¢ on the subjects -- *but only if you ask me [(or read my blog)](https://marioharvey.com)*.

-Grew up playing basketball, football, and soccer. **Big supporter** of the [Washington Redskins](http://www.redskins.com/), [US Soccer](http://www.ussoccer.com/), and basketball in general.
+I grew up playing basketball, football, and soccer. **Big supporter** of the [Washington Redskins](http://www.redskins.com/), [US Soccer](http://www.ussoccer.com/), and basketball in general.

 The musings on my page are [**mine alone**](https://www.linkedin.com/in/marioharvey).